-- If you changed any of the Performance Options settings from the default settings, are the values that you are seeing in the viz what you would expect?
-If they aren't, you might want to check the settings, or reset to the default.
+- If you changed any of the Performance Options settings from the default settings, are the values in the viz what you expect?
+If not, check the settings, or reset to the default.

 Options for validating relationships and the data model: